JohnZonneveld/johnzonneveld.github.io/_posts/2020-12-10-JS Portfolio Project.md

 Now the next step, creating an user.
 Although it wasn't a project requirement I decided still to let the user login.
 This brought me to user authentication, and keeping track of the user in the front end.

-In my app the moment a user is created and can be saved in the render json command an auth_token generated based on 'user_id: user.id' and exp_time.
+In my app the moment a User is created and can be saved in the render json command an auth_token is generated based on 'user_id: user.id' and exp_time.
 {% highlight ruby %}
 def create
   user = User.new(user_params)
   if user.save
       render json: {
   auth_token: JsonWebToken.encode({user_id: user.id}, exp_time),
   user: UserSerializer.new(user),
   success: "User created succesfully"
   }
   else
       render json: {
           errors: user.errors.full_messages
       }, status: :not_acceptable
   end
 end
 {% endhighlight %}

+In here the JsonWebToken.encode class method is called.
+In this method we add the expiry time to the payload.
+The expiry time is based on Time.now and the @@expiry variable.
+Because Time.now gives us a string we have to translate it to an integer.
+{% highlight ruby %}
+Time.now
+will give us 2020-12-06 15:23:34 -0600
+Time.now.to_i will give us
+1607289835
+{% endhighlight %}

+{% highlight ruby %}
+class JsonWebToken
+	def self.encode(payload, expiration)
+		payload[:exp] = expiration
+		JWT.encode(payload, ENV['JWT_SECRET'],'HS256')
+	end

+	def self.decode(token)
+		begin
+			return JWT.decode(token, ENV['JWT_SECRET'],'HS256')[0]
+		rescue
+			'FAILED'
+		end
+	end

+end
+{% endhighlight %}

+Every time when the front-end communicates with the back-end the auth_token is exchanged.
+Except for creating a new User, and the login process because at that moment the frontend can not have a auth_token.
+This exception for the chekc on token can be found in the back-end in the users and authentication controller in the skip_before_action :authorized, only: [:create].
+In all other interactions it will be checked if the action requested is authorized.
+Part in this plays the JWT.decode that returns an exp The "exp" (expiration time) claim identifies the expiration time on or after which the JWT MUST NOT be accepted for processing.
+The processing of the "exp" claim requires that the current date/time MUST be before the expiration date/time listed in the "exp" claim.